West Edmonton Mall: Major attractions

-Galaxyland Powered By Hasbro
+Galaxyland Powered by Hasbro

 Galaxyland was originally known as "Fantasyland"; however, during a court battle with the Walt Disney Company, West Edmonton Mall changed the park's name to Galaxyland in July 1995 after completing major renovations.
 It undertook a complete redesign from the original theme, old Victorian fantasy, to a galactic space theme.
 It is an indoor amusement park on the north side of the mall and is the second-largest indoor amusement park in the world, behind Ferrari World, and features 24 rides and attractions.
 There are eight beginner rides, nine intermediate rides and seven thrill rides.
 The latest attraction in Galaxyland is Havoc, which opened in 2018.
 Management closed Drop of Doom in the early 2000s.
 The tower area was replaced shortly after by a more modern launch ride, the Space Shot, a S&S Double Shot Tower Ride.
 In late 2019, the park announced a new partnership with Hasbro, with several rides and attractions being rebranded with Hasbro toy brands.
-The renovation was scheduled to finish by winter 2020, and eventually had its grand opening as Galaxyland Powered by Hasbro on December 17, 2022.
+The renovation was scheduled to finish by winter 2020, and eventually had its grand opening as Galaxyland Powered by Hasbro on 17 December 2022.
+The Mindbender rollercoaster was decommissioned in January 2023 after 37 years of service.

 World Waterpark

 The World Waterpark is the world's 4th-largest indoor waterpark, built in 1985, with a size of 20903 m2.
 The park has the world's largest indoor wave pool.
 The highest slides in the park are the Twister and Cyclone, which are each 25.3 m high.

-The wavepool has six wave bays, each with two panels with a total of 1500 hp, generating waves up to two metres high.
+The wave pool has six wave bays, each with two panels with a total of 1500 hp, generating waves up to two metres high.

 In 2018–2019, the waterpark underwent a $2.5 million renovation.
 The renovations included new paint jobs to the Corkscrew slide, the handrails, and the Blue Thunder Wave Pool.
 Bathrooms were introduced to a more convenient location, as well as a rooftop balcony on top of the bathrooms for social gatherings.
 A hot dog stand, Tiki Dog, was added.

-Along with Galaxyland, the World Waterpark was closed on March 16, 2020, in response to the COVID-19 pandemic.
+Along with Galaxyland, the World Waterpark was closed on 16 March 2020, in response to the COVID-19 pandemic.
 Both reopened in July 2021.